Richh-Londonn/evade/README.md

-# Evade Repository
+# Evade Project

-## Overview
-Evade is a next-generation navigation and detection system with advanced radar capabilities, AI-driven routing, and offline support.
+Evade is a multi-platform advanced navigation and detection system designed to redefine safety and convenience for users.
+This repository contains the source code and resources for all components of the Evade project.

-## Features
+## Directory Structure
+- **backend**: Server-side logic, APIs, and database configurations.
+- **frontend**: Web interface and user-facing components.
+- **mobile**: Mobile app for iOS and Android platforms.
+- **desktop**: Cross-platform desktop applications.
-- Real-time hazard detection and navigation.
+- **usb**: USB-specific functionalities, drivers, and firmware.
-- Offline maps and dynamic caching.
+- **offline**: Offline navigation, map caching, and data updates.
-- Fleet management tools.
+- **shared**: Reusable constants, helpers, and interfaces.
+- **infra**: Infrastructure as code, Docker, and CI/CD pipelines.
+- **analytics**: User telemetry and analytics dashboards.
+- **docs**: Documentation for developers and users.
-- Advanced security and privacy measures.
+- **security**: Security configurations and audits.

-## Getting Started
-### Backend
-1. Navigate to the `backend/` directory.
-2. Install dependencies: `npm install`
-3. Start the server: `npm start`

-### Frontend
-1. Navigate to the `frontend/` directory.
-2. Install dependencies: `npm install`
-3. Start the development server: `npm start`

-### Mobile
-1. Navigate to the `mobile/` directory.
-2. Install dependencies: `npm install`
-3. Run the app: `npm start`
+- **community**: User feedback, feature requests, and discussions.

-## Contributing
+## Development Status
-See `CONTRIBUTING.md` for guidelines.
+Refer to the progress report for current development updates.